 If all of that activity and history sounds a bit too much like hard work, visitors can take a leaf out of those hippies’ books and just relax.
 Essaouira has a multitude of bars, restaurants and cafes, many with roof terraces.
 The beach is long curve of golden sand, right outside the city walls.
 If you feel the need, there are plenty of shopping opportunities which are a lot more laid back than in the bigger city souks.
 Essaouira is the perfect place for chillin’!

-Essaouira has an airport served by Ryanair (from Brussels-Charleroi and Marseilles), Transavia (from Paris-Orly) and Royal Air Maroc (from Casablanca with a London route to be announced in summer 2013).
+Essaouira has an airport served by Ryanair (from Marseilles) and Transavia (from Paris-Orly).
+Easyjet have announced twice-weekly flights from April 2015 from London Gatwick.
 The town is around 2.5 hours by taxi, private transfer or bus from Marrakech or a little further from Agadir, both of which are served by several airlines.